 - Grape Variety: Nebbiolo

-BARBARESCO PAJORE – Deep garnet red in color; the nose reveals a beautiful and sensual fragrance with a rich complexity and intense floral component of violet and rose, and a very crisp red fruit, raspberry and strawberry with notes of leather, evolutionary spicy, black pepper, cloves, and licorice.
+Deep garnet red in color; the nose reveals a beautiful and sensual fragrance with a rich complexity and intense floral component of violet and rose, and a very crisp red fruit, raspberry and strawberry with notes of leather, evolutionary spicy, black pepper, cloves, and licorice.
 Its taste is full and mellow, very balanced, with a nice tannin structure.
-It is a Barbaresco that combines finesse and power, femininity and masculine elegance and mineralality.
+It is a Barbaresco that combines finesse and power, femininity and masculine elegance and minerality.

 Made from Nebbiolo grapes; vine age – planted 1960-1965, 2008; grown on soils of white marl clayey- calcareous.
-Fermented in stainless steel tanks at controlled temperatures for a period of 25-30 days.
-Aged in oak barrels (50Hl) for 12 months and then in concrete tanks for 8 months.
-Bottled and then released 3 years after the harvest.
+Fermented in stainless steel tanks at controlled temperatures for a period of 25-30 days; Alcohol: 14.5%.
+Aged in oak barrels (50Hl) for 12 months then in concrete tanks for 8 months.
+Bottled and released 3 years after the harvest.